thomasjfcaldwell/know-your-wizard/README.md

 # Project Description

-This app will called "Know Your Wizard" - it will be for all the Harry Potter fanatics out there and a use for people who would like to converse with them!
+This app will be called "Know Your Wizard" - it will be for all the Harry Potter fanatics out there and a use for people who would like to converse with them!

 Users will have access on the homepage to all the main characters, They will be able to click on to a character to get more information on said character.